jolana-veneny/nightmare/modules/01-intro_assembly/readme.md

 Watch this video from the great hacker LiveOverflow on the [CPU and Assembler](https://www.youtube.com/watch?v=6jSKldt7Eqs).
 You'll be seeing more of his content.

 Read this and make sure it sort of makes sense: <https://revers.engineering/applied-re-basic-architecture/>.
-You absolutely should move on even if it doesn't.
+You absolutely should move on even if it doesn't, this whole course is meant to keep you moving forward before you understand exactly what is going on.